Callistus25/Project-5-Client-Server-Architecture-with-MySQL/Project.md

 ![alt](./Images/sudo%20vi-etc-mysql-mysql.conf.d-mysqld.JPG)

 - From mysql client Linux Server connect remotely to mysql server Database Engine without using SSH.
-You must use the mysql utility to perform this action.
+You must use the mysql utility to perform this action. next action will be to link the two Sql server and client.